Financial Aid Online

-Verification is the process of checking the data you reported on the FAFSA against actual Federal income tax return transcripts and statements documenting household size, number in college and untaxed income.
+Verification is the process of checking the data you reported on the FAFSA against actual Federal income tax return transcripts and statements documenting household size, number in college, and untaxed income.
 The Federal processor selects student FAFSA results for verification.
 Students are notified in the cover letter of their Student Aid Report (SAR) that they have been selected for review and an asterisk is placed next to the Expected Family Contribution (EFC) number on the front page of the SAR.

-If you are selected for review, realize this is a common process.
+If you were selected for review, realize this is a common process.
 Its goal is to maintain an accurate and fair need analysis.
 Respond promptly to your school's request for a Verification Worksheet and other data.
 Failure to provide data will result in delays.
-No aid will be disbursed until completion of the verification process and proper submission of additional forms for loans, grants, or other federal aid.
+No aid will be disbursed until completion of the verification process and proper submission of additional forms for federal loans, federal grants, or other federal aid.

-- Standard Verification Group
+- Standard Verification Group (V1) - Processed by Inceptia

-- Custom Verification Group
+- Custom Verification Group (V4) - Processed by CSN

 - Aggregate Verification Group (V5) - Processed by both CSN & Inceptia

 Obtaining a Tax Return Transcript

 Students and Parents who are selected to verify income and did not use the IRS Data Retrieval process while completing their FAFSA will need to submit a signed 1040 or copies of an IRS Tax Return Transcript.